Any size order, anywhere in the USA.

 Photo from Kristen B. of Holland, PA

 In Kristen's words..."Here is 7 year old Devyn and her Welsh/Thoroughbred pony, Sadie, at the 2012 Huntingdon Valley Hunt Halloween Show.
 Devyn is Alex the Lion and Sadie the Marty the Afro Circus Zebra from the movie Madagascar 3.
 We purchased the white Uni-Body suit and painted the circles on the body with washable paint so we can use the body suit throughout the season.
 This pair came in second in a very large class!
 We want to thank you for your excellent product and customer service that was second to none!"
 You two look amazing and I especially love that wig!
 You are just too cute!
-Thanks for sharing your idea with us.
-We hope it will provide you with some inspiration of how easy it is to make your costume unique and fabulous!
+Thanks for sharing your idea.

 Photo from Stacey R. of Abbeville, GA